v1kko/daetools/trunk/daetools-package/daetools/docs/tutorials-cv.rst

 .. |tcv_6| replace:: Code verification method using the Method of Exact Solutions
                      (1D homogeneous transient convection-diffusion equation
                      solved using the high-resolution upwind finite volume scheme with flux limiter).

 .. |tcv_7| replace:: Code verification method using the Method of Manufactured Solutions
+                     (1D steady-state convection-diffusion-reaction equation
+                     solved using the high-resolution upwind finite volume scheme with flux limiter).

+.. |tcv_8| replace:: Code verification method using the Method of Manufactured Solutions
+                     (1D transient convection-diffusion-reaction equation
-                     (1D steady-state convection-diffusion equation with a source term solved using the high-resolution upwind finite volume scheme with flux limiter).
+                     solved using the high-resolution upwind finite volume scheme with flux limiter).

+.. |tcv_9| replace:: Code verification using the Method of Exact Solutions
+                     (Solid Body Rotation problem solved using the Finite Elements method).

+.. |tcv_10| replace:: Code verification using the Method of Exact Solutions
+                      (Rotating Gaussian Hill problem solved using the Finite Elements method).

 .. begin-command

 .. _tutorial_cv_1: